grem11n/terraform-aws-vpc-peering/examples/single-account-single-region-with-options/README.md

 Configuration in this directory creates a peering connection between VPCs in a single region within the same AWS account.
 It also creates connection options:

 * Cross-VPC DNS resolution option
-* Allow classic link access between VPCs
+* [Deprecated] Allow classic link access between VPCs

 ## Code Sample